coredns/coredns/plugin/metrics/README.md

 If monitoring is enabled, queries that do not enter the plugin chain are exported under the fake name "dropped" (without a closing dot - this is never a valid domain name).

+Other plugins may export additional stats when the _prometheus_ plugin is enabled.
+Those stats are documented in each plugin's README.

 This plugin can only be used once per Server Block.

 ## Syntax